GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 Give developed answers to each question, use lessons and the vocabulary seen in class.

 - **Well...
 For me, fashion is not very important because, I don't really pay attention to what I wear, I just wear what looks cool to me and what fits me.**
+- *Fashion has always been important to me, because it allows people to express their true identity and who they really are.*